maaydemir/GoJSTemplateDesigner/docs/vercel-deployment.md

 - `VERCEL_PROJECT_ID`: The ID of the Vercel project for this app.

 When the workflow runs, it builds the Vite app, deploys a preview to Vercel, posts the unique preview URL as a PR comment, and registers a deployment entry so the PR shows a button that opens the preview.

+If any of the secrets above are missing, the workflow will fail early with a clear message instead of prompting for `vercel login`.